-An Executive Director of Joyce Corporation Limited, Anthony is an experienced director and manager who has played a key role in Joyce's underlying business growth performances since 2010.
-He is also a non-executive director of KWB Group Pty Ltd, which is a fast growing kitchen connection and wallspan business; and Chairman of Man Investments and Consultants as well as being involved in a number of other private companies.
+Anthony is an experienced director with over 30- years' experience.
+He has played a key role in developing Joyce Corporation's current strategy and is has developed Joyce's underlying business growth performances since 2010.
+He is also an executive director of KWB Group Pty Ltd, Lloyds Online Auctions and Bedshed all successful fast-growing businesses; and Chairman of Man Investments and Consultants as well as being involved in a number of other private companies.